srikanth-mk/wasmtex-playground/README.md

 # WASMTeX-playground

 A web-based LaTeX editor and compiler that allows users to write, edit, and compile LaTeX documents in real-time with PDF preview.
-Built with Docker for easy deployment and includes support for image uploads and custom LaTeX datasets.
+Built with Docker for easy deployment and includes support for image uploads, custom LaTeX datasets, and pre-loaded default assets.

 ## Inspiration & Enhancements